Dec 06, 2018

 On Sunday, November 25th Frank Proctor and George Jonescu’s son, Robin, hosted a very special tribute edition of Big Band Sunday Night titled “I Remember George Jonescu.”
 Messages of love and support from friends, coworkers, listeners and family poured in…

-Read some of the comments and listen to the 3 part episode below:
+Read some of the comments and listen to the episode below:

 NOTES FROM LISTENERS: